Article I – Name

 1. Support the Utah Republican Party Platform and the promotion of its values and ideals;

-2. Provide information, support, training, and guidance to Utah Native Americans on the importance of values and ideals of the Utah Republican Party Platform;
+2. Provide information, support, training, and guidance to Native Americans on the importance of values and ideals of the Utah Republican Party Platform;

-4. Educate and inform political office holders with information regarding Utah Republican Party Platform values and ideals, and how they positively impact the lives of Utah Native Americans; and
+4. Educate and inform political office holders with information regarding Utah Republican Party Platform values and ideals, and how they positively impact the lives of Native Americans; and

 Article III – Membership